truecharts/website/docs/manual/SCALE/guides/getting-started.md

 TrueCharts has multiple "trains", or branches of apps which you can choose to install.
 Below is a summary of each train and its intended use.

 - `stable` contains apps which have been thoroughly tested and expected to be stable and working.
-The `stable` version of an app is always the best available version.
+The `stable` version of an app is always the best available version
-- `incubator` contains apps which are still in development and/or are not considered to be stable and working well enough to be moved into the `stable` branch.
+- `incubator` contains apps which are still in development and/or are not considered to be stable and working well enough to be moved into the `stable` branch
 - `dependency` contains apps that are mostly used as dependencies.
-This train is not supported, aside from bug fixes.
+This train is not supported, aside from bug fixes
-- `premium` contains apps for core TrueCharts features and, in the future, will be covered by additional support for professional use cases.
+- `premium` contains apps for core TrueCharts features and, in the future, will be covered by additional support for professional use cases
-- `system` contains system for certain apps and may be required for specific apps to function at all, recommended leaving this `enabled`
+- `system` contains system for certain apps and may be required for specific apps to function at all, recommended leaving this `enabled`.

 [See here](https://truecharts.org/charts/description_list) for a list of all apps available for each TrueCharts trains.